Sunday, 20 February 2011

 In my office, if I give judgements like this on my colleagues or subordinates, probably I will be hauled before a labour tribunal and told to pay damages.
 You are suppose to respect human dignity of your fellow workers.
 Even film critics must be asking for dignified treatment from their bosses and their colleagues, where they work.
 But all these rules don't apply to public figures and artists, who can be mocked at will, their work can be laughed at.

 The more vicious you are in criticising, more people will come to read you.
-For all the frustrations of our lives, we need to see persons who can be kicked at till they bleed.
+For all the frustrations of our lives, we need to see some apparently successful persons who can be kicked at till they bleed.
 If they are richer, more famous and more beautiful/handsome than us, the better we feel.

 Friday, 4 February 2011